GoogleCloudPlatform/genai-databases-retrieval-app/docs/datastore/postgres.md

-# Setup and configure AlloyDB with Private IP
+# Setup and configure non-cloud postgres (such as AlloyDB Omni)

 ## Before you begin